 Elementary students are provided with the Dolbom (care) class service.
 The whole-day care program is to be expanded to all elementary school grades.

-In 2018, the government launched a new program named State Responsibility for Dementia, which lowers the financial burden for patients with severe dementia and covers the cost of dementia diagnoses made via neurocognitive tests and imaging (MRI, CT, etc.) and so on, through health insurance.
+In 2018, the government launched a new program named State Responsibility for Dementia, which lowers the financial burden for patients with severe dementia and covers the cost of dementia diagnoses made via neurocognitive tests and imaging (MRI, CT, etc.) and so on, through national health insurance.

-The Four Social Insurances
+- The Four Social Insurance Schemes

 Copyright ©Photographer Lee Seong-u-Korea Tourism Organization